 - Programming and web development

 - Automotive repair, technology, and refinishing

 After completing the vocational and high school requirements, students are prepared to pursue immediate employment, advanced education opportunities, and added career choices.

 What are the Benefits of Vocational Training?

-Upon completing all vocational requirements, not only can students embark upon a professional or academic career, but many high school graduates even continue to immediately pursue apprenticeships, specialized college programs, or other professional routes.
+Not only can students embark upon a professional or academic career upon completing all vocational requirements, but many high school graduates even continue to immediately pursue apprenticeships, specialized college programs, or other professional routes.

-With the diverse skills acquired from their public school vocational programs, students are able to gain unique benefits, such as:
+With the diverse skills acquired from their public school vocational programs, students can gain unique benefits, such as:

 - Training from licensed vocational teachers